brendanhasz/probflow/docs/parameters.rst

 Parameters
 ==========

+.. _parameters:

 .. include:: macros.hrst

-TODO: discuss parameters of the model, etc
+TODO: parameters of the model, etc

 Creating a Parameter